browserstack/requests-debugger/README.md

 ## How to run
 - Code
-  - Install all the packages required: `npm install`
+  - Install all the required packages: `npm install`
   - Start Requests Debugger with the required arguments: `npm run start -- <args>`.
   - Supported `args`:
     - `--port <port>`: Port on which the Requests Debugger Tool's Proxy will run.
 Default: 9687